moshanATucsd/dx/README.md

 - Within the instance, find your data at `/tenzar_volumes`
 - Run your workload.

-You can invite other members to your organization, or share data with other organizations with just a link.
+You can invite other members to your account, or share data with other organizations with just a link.

 ------
-### Contributing

-#### Documentation
-If you'd like to improve our documentation please follow the contributing guidelines for prioritizing changes.
-If you find an error, please contact us directly or open an issue.

-##### Documentation Contributing Guidelines:
-1) Accurate: Does the existing documentation contain errors? </br>
-2) Current: Is the existing documentation outdated? </br>
-3) Clear: Is the existing documentation well explained and documented?

-#### Security and Privacy
+### <a name="disclosure"></a> Security and Privacy
 Tenzar recognizes the importance of security and privacy for data and computations.
 We encourage responsible disclosure of security vulnerabilities by contacting Tenzar at <b>security@tenzar.com</b>.

 ##### Responsible Disclosure Guideline: